PaulaSotoRodriguez/SCC-VRP/README.md

 shared set of customers by transferring customer demands to one another.

-While the original problem assumes all depots store the same products (homogeneous depots), our model extends the formulation to address more realistic logistics settings:
+While the original problem assumes all depots store the same products (homogeneous depots), our model extends the formulation to address more realistic logistics settings.

-Specifically, our extension accounts for:
+Specifically, our extension considers:

-* **heterogeneous depots**: we assume that each depot stores a different product.Therefore, when a carrier serves demand on behalf of another, the goods must be transferred between carriers first.
+* **heterogeneous depots**: we assume that each depot stores a different product.
+Therefore, when a carrier serves demand on behalf of another, the goods must be transferred between carriers first.
 * **transfer points**: product transfers between carriers can occur either at a shared customer location or directly at the receiving carrier's depot.
 * **travel times and time-based objective functions**: we model the synchronization of transfers through time constraints, and consider asymmetric travel times to reflect real-world traffic and road networks.
 We also consider time-based objective functions.